-The main theme of the research group was the mutual interaction of humans and nature in Southeast Asia during the last five centuries.
 The nucleus studied natural and human-induced changes as well as the ways in which the environment influenced human behaviour, and how environmental change led, in turn, to behavioural change.
 Within this rather broad theme, however, the group focussed on the exploitation of natural resources.

 The time of the researchers was divided between individual research projects and a common project – the organization of a workshop, for which all team members wrote papers.